 - Remove weeds

 - Water the garden, if dry.

-- Apply a wetting agent to mulch to prevent it from becoming water repellent as the mulch breaks down.
+- Apply a wetting agent to the mulch to prevent it from becoming water repellent as it breaks down.

 How deep should I mulch?